-Rosenberg Hall is home to MSOE’s Rader School of Business, the Continuing Studies and Outreach Department, the Gene Carter Apple Technologies Learning Suite, classrooms and laboratories, offices and a study lounge.
+Rosenberg Hall is home to MSOE’s Rader School of Business, the Graduate & Professional Education Department, the Gene Carter Apple Technologies Learning Suite, classrooms and laboratories, offices and a study lounge.
 MSOE has offered business programs since the mid-1950s.
 The school is named after the late Dr. I. Andrew (“Tiny”) Rader, a longtime MSOE supporter, MSOE Regent Emeritus, former chairman of The Lynde and Harry Bradley Foundation, and retired chairman and CEO of Allen-Bradley Co.
 This three-story, 20,000-square-foot building was constructed in 1964 as a school of mortuary science, and has been used by several occupants over the years.
 It was purchased by MSOE through the generosity of the late Dr. Kenneth Rosenberg ’50 and his wife, Doris, and after a major renovation project, opened for classes in fall 1999.
 The U.S. Department of Commerce, Commercial Service’s Milwaukee Export Assistance Center also is located in Rosenberg Hall.

 Student Life and Campus Center

 The Student Life and Campus Center is the center of social life at MSOE.
 Students meet up in the Campus Center to chat, play games, shoot pool or eat at the Skylight Marketplace.
 The “CC Building” also contains many student support services, classrooms, academic department and administrative offices, the Todd Wehr Conference Center and the Michael J. Cudahy Student Center.
 Some facilities and departments in this building are: